Thinking of Hiking the Israel Trail?

 If you are not on the actual caching trip, it's crucial to have very detailed directions to where your caches can be found - otherwise you may be stranded in the middle of nowhere without water!
 If you have access to GPS, make sure to get a .gpx file from your supplier which will point you to the exact cache locations (this could have saved my group a lot of anxiety and trouble).
 If you are on the caching trip, do not ever assume that someone who finds your water will leave it alone - hide your caches very well.
 Groups I've been with have had water caches stolen on three occasions - caches placed, I might add, by people other than myself!

-I personally would only recommend caching your own water if you have a decent knowledge of the Negev's geography, and preferably GPS navigation.
-The cost will be similar to having someone place caches for you, and if you're renting a car, you'll save having to drive your rented vehicle over some truly crappy dirt roads.
 As for those accounts you may hear wherein hikers don't cache water and try to carry extra - you're welcome to try this, and I do know people who have gotten away with it, but I'd advise against it very strongly.
+Some people can carry 10-15 liters of water, but very few can do it without being miserable, and it puts a great deal of stress on the body.
 The remote desert doesn't forgive mistakes, and it'll kill you if you don't take it seriously.
 People die of dehydration in Israel every year on lesser trips than you'll be taking on by tackling the trail through the Negev, and lack of planning and awareness of the environment is responsible for just about all of these cases.